What we know about the victims of the Nashville school shooting

 Cynthia Peak

-Cynthia Peak was a staff member at The Covenant School who was working as a substitute teacher on the day of the attack.
+Cynthia Peak, 61, was working as a substitute teacher on the day of the attack.

-The school is run by a church and does not employ a school resource officer.
+In a video address on Tuesday night, Tennessee Governor Bill Lee revealed that he and Tennessee first lady Maria Lee was close friends with Peak, and that they had plans to meet with her for dinner on Monday evening.

+“What happened at Covenant School was a tragedy beyond comprehension,” the governorsaid.

 Mike Hill